 Market Conduct Annual Statement

-The first Market Conduct Annual Statement (MCAS) was adopted by the NAIC in 1991.
+Similar to a Financial Annual Statement, the Market Conduct Annual Statement (MCAS) provides regulators with market conduct information not otherwise available on a regular basis.
+The first MCAS was adopted by the NAIC in 1991.
 It was designed as an aid in targeting examinations, as well as an alternative to examinations.
-The MCAS was initially designed to capture private passenger automobile claim payment information.
-On an annual basis, companies writing private passenger automobile coverage submitted a diskette containing a Microsoft Access® database populated with specified claim information.
-Included in the report were the number of claims opened and closed with and without payment during the period; the median number of days to pay first-party and third-party liability and property damage claims; the median number of days from the date of loss to the date a claim is reported and the number of first- and third-party suits filed during the reporting period.
-This reporting was intended to assist in the detection of insurers that exhibited results outside the industry normal ranges.

-During 2003, the Market Regulation and Consumer Affairs (D) Committee took a proactive approach to market regulation and began implementing various market reform initiatives.
-As a result, an MCAS pilot program for life and property/casualty companies was implemented to assess the long-term viability of an annual statement approach to identifying market problems.
-Following a successful pilot, the project was adopted as an additional market analysis tool.
-Data collected through MCAS can be used to review the market activity of the entire insurance marketplace in a consistent manner and identify companies whose practices are outside normal ranges.

-At the 2008 Fall National Meeting, the NAIC Executive (EX) Committee adopted a proposal to determine the best possible way to collect MCAS data according to a two-part plan:

-Short-Term:

-The first part of the plan provided for the transfer of MCAS data collected in 2009 by the 29 participating states to the NAIC for storage, aggregation and analysis in the existing Microsoft Access® database format.
-The proposal also provided direction for NAIC staff to analyze the aggregated data and identify strengths and weaknesses in the data currently being collected.

-Long-Term:

-The second part of the plan focused on the long-term commitment of the NAIC to centralize collection of market conduct data.
-As a result, the 2010 MCAS data was collected and stored centrally by the NAIC through an online submission tool.

-For the 2010 and 2011 data years, sixteen new states collected MCAS data using the new centralized collection process.
-This brought the total number of states participating in the MCAS to 45.
-Currently, there are 49 participating jurisdictions.
-An overview of the participating jurisdictions is available on the NAIC MCAS web page.
+MCAS data collection has grown from one area within one line of business, private passenger auto claim payment information, to multiple market regulation concerns within multiple lines of businesses.

-Currently, MCAS data is collected on individual life cash and non-cash value products, individual fixed and variable annuities, individual stand-alone and hybrid long-term care policies, private passenger automobile policies, homeowners policies, in-exchange and out-of-exchange health plans and lender placed home and automobile policies.
-In addition, the collection of disability income MCAS data will begin for the 2019 data year reported in 2020.
+Currently, MCAS data is collected on eight lines of business: individual life cash and non-cash value products; individual fixed and variable annuities; individual stand-alone and hybrid long-term care policies; private passenger automobile policies; homeowners policies; in-exchange and out-of-exchange health plans; lender placed home and automobile policies; and disability income.
+In addition, the collection of private flood MCAS data will begin for the 2020 data year reported in 2021.
+Travel insurance and other health MCAS will be reported in future years.

 By using common data and analysis, states have a uniform method of comparing the performance of companies.
 Data is collected regarding claims, premiums, policies in force, new policies written, nonrenewals, cancellations, replacement-related activity, suits and consumer complaints on an industry-wide basis.
 If a company's performance appears to be unusual as compared to the industry, the state may undertake further review of that company.
 The additional review may be as simple as calling the company for further information or clarification or conducting further analysis.